reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 )
 ```

-And that is it for your first dashboard app.
-In this tutorial we have created a table to display user data, a form to add new users to the table, a graph to visualize the user data, and a dialog to add new users.
-We have also added some styling to the app to make it look better.
-We have explored state to allow you to show dynamic data that changes over time.
-We have also explored events to allow you to make your app interactive and respond to user actions.
+And that is it for your first dashboard tutorial.
+In this tutorial we have created

+- a table to display user data
+- a form to add new users to the table
+- a dialog to showcase the form
+- a graph to visualize the user data

+In addition to the above we have we have

+- explored state to allow you to show dynamic data that changes over time
+- explored events to allow you to make your app interactive and respond to user actions
+- added styling to the app to make it look better

 ## Advanced Section (Hooking this up to a Database)